How much internet speed do you need? That depends on how you plan on using your internet connection.

 Internet Access in Plummer, Idaho

 Ziply Fiber is a common second choice to the primary providers (Viasat and HughesNet).
 They offer 73 percent local availability and a maximum download speed of 24 Mbps.
-Wired Internet isn't the only option for Internet access for residents of Plummer. fixed wireless providers like Leader Communications, LCC can offer 6 Mbps via wireless links.
-There are also 4 companies in city limits with enterprise and business/smb services like SD-WAN or custom fiber loops.
+Wired Internet isn't the only option for Internet access for residents of Plummer. fixed wireless providers like Intermax Networks can offer 25 Mbps via wireless links.
+There are also 5 companies in city limits with enterprise and business/smb services like SD-WAN or custom fiber loops.
 BroadbandNow includes all providers with business plans on their site, but home providers often offer business options as well.